todd-lers/about/internal.md

   It is essential to manage reagents correctly to not adversely affect your chemistry or that of others.

-  All new compounds should be added onto **Quartzy** immediately and assigned a suitable sub-location. **If you don't have access to Quartzy please contact _Dana_. or _Fahima_.** All empty reagent bottles should be removed from the inventory before disposal.
+  All new compounds should be added onto **ChemInventory** immediately and assigned a suitable sub-location. **If you don't have access to ChemInventory please contact _Ed_ or _Jamie_.** All empty reagent bottles should be removed from the inventory before disposal.
 Empty bottles, or reagents that have been deemed unusable should be labelled as such, removed from the database and disposed of. – **This is the responsibility of everyone in the lab**.

   As a lab we will carry out an annual stock take (likely in December) to ensure that the inventory is up to date.
 It’s the responsibility of those assigned to managing the inventory to coordinate this and advise group members on appropriate locations for chemicals. _This needs to be in line with what’s expected by UCL and the UK in general._